 Learn C/C++ with TheIDE

 If you want to begin your journey with C/C++ or even start learning programing TheIDE is what you are looking for.
 It runs on most modern operating system and allows to develop applications according to the latest standards.
 Moreover, TheIDE code base allows to launch it on different kind of architecture like ARM.
-In Ultimate++ foundation, we strongly believe that cheap ARM computers like Raspberry Pi is a key to learn programing among young people.
+In U++ foundation, we strongly believe that cheap ARM computers like Raspberry Pi is a key to learn programing among young people.

 One of the biggest advantage of TheIDE is that it is an open source project.
 For the long term perspective, it contributed to the maturity and stability.
 It was also created by people from different cultures that had got their own ideas to improve IDE.